 1. Allentown’s First Undertaker Dead, in Town and Country Newspaper.
-Pennsburg: 16 January 1904.
+Pennsburg, Pennsylvania: 16 January 1904.

-3. Big Achievements of the House of Fuller: Long Line of Able Men Whose Ancestor Was a Signer of the “Mayflower” Agreement Noted for Their Accomplishments, in The Allentown Leader.
-Allentown: 27 June 1914.
+3. Big Achievements of the House of Fuller: Long Line of Able Men Whose Ancestor Was a Signer of the “Mayflower” Agreement Noted for Their Accomplishments.
+Allentown, Pennsylvania: The Allentown Leader, 27 June 1914.

 4. Civil War Muster Rolls, in Records of the Department of Military and Veterans’ Affairs (Record Group 19, Series 19.11, 28th Regiment, Pennsylvania Volunteer Infantry and 47th Regiment, Pennsylvania Volunteer Infantry).
-Harrisburg: Pennsylvania Historical and Museum Commission.
+Harrisburg, Pennsylvania: Pennsylvania Historical and Museum Commission.

 6. Col. James Fuller Dies of Sleeping Sickness, in The Daily Notes.
-Canonsburg: 4 April 1929.
+Canonsburg, Pennsylvania: 4 April 1929.

-7. Col. J. W. Fuller Dies in ‘Frisco: Wealthy Cement Magnate Reported to Have Died from Sleeping Sickness Resulting from Bite of Bug, in Shamokin Dispatch.
-Shamokin: 4 April 1929.
+7. Col. J. W. Fuller Dies in ‘Frisco: Wealthy Cement Magnate Reported to Have Died from Sleeping Sickness Resulting from Bite of Bug.
+Shamokin, Pennsylvania: Shamokin Dispatch, 4 April 1929.

-9. Death of Paul Balliet: Allentown’s Oldest Undertaker Passes Away at His Home on Union Street, in The Allentown Leader.
-Allentown: 13 January 1904.
+9. Death of Paul Balliet: Allentown’s Oldest Undertaker Passes Away at His Home on Union Street.
+Allentown, Pennsylvania: The Allentown Leader, 13 January 1904.

 10. Fuller Family Baptismal, Marriage and Death Records, in Historic Pennsylvania Church and Town Records.
-Philadelphia: Historical Society of Pennsylvania.
+Philadelphia, Pennsylvania: Historical Society of Pennsylvania.

 11. Fuller Family Baptismal, Marriage and Death Records, in Methodist Church Records.
-Valley Forge: Eastern Pennsylvania United Methodist Church Commission on Archives and History.
+Valley Forge, Pennsylvania: Eastern Pennsylvania United Methodist Church Commission on Archives and History.

 12. Lambert, James Franklin and Henry J. Reinhard.
 A History of Catasauqua in Lehigh County, Pennsylvania.
-Catasauqua: Searles & Dresser Company, Incorporated, 1914.
+Catasauqua, Pennsylvania: Searles & Dresser Company, Incorporated, 1914.

 14. New Lehigh Colonel on Governor’s Staff: James W. Fuller Accepts Tender of Place by Mr. Tener: Family Strongly Patriotic: Father Adjutant of 47th Penna.
-Volunteers and Grandfather Close Friend of Curtin – Also Noted for High-Class Business Ability, in The Allentown Leader.
-Allentown: 23 January 1911.
+Volunteers and Grandfather Close Friend of Curtin – Also Noted for High-Class Business Ability.
+Allentown, Pennsylvania: The Allentown Leader, 23 January 1911.